neubot/neubot/doc/FAQ.rst

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-speedtest.png
    :align: center

 7.5.
-What does the bittorrent page shows?
+What does the bittorrent page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *bittorrent* page shows the results of recent *bittorrent* tests, i.e.